Buxton beats out infield single in 9th; Twins top Tigers 4-3

 MINNEAPOLIS (AP) — Miguel Sanó led Minnesota’s rally against the Detroit bullpen with a home run and the tying single in the ninth inning, before Byron Buxton beat out an infield single for the game-winning RBI to give the Twins a 4-3 victory over the Tigers on Saturday night.

-Sanó — who homered in the seventh off Joe Jiménez — singled to drive in Josh Donaldson, who walked to start the ninth against José Cisnero (1-2).
+“He can hit, he can run, he can field, he can throw.
+Everything, you know?
+I love to see Byron playing like that when he’s healthy and he’s helping the team to win,” said Sanó, who homered in the seventh off Joe Jiménez and singled in the ninth against José Cisnero (1-2) after a walk by Josh Donaldson and single by Nelson Cruz.

 With two outs and two strikes, Buxton hit a slow grounder to shortstop Willi Castro.
-One of the fastest players in baseball, Buxton blazed down the first-base line and just beat Castro’s throw, before the Twins spilled out onto the field in celebration.
+One of the fastest players in baseball, Buxton blazed down the first-base line and just beat Castro’s throw, before the Twins spilled out onto the field in celebration and doused Buxton with water.

+“I just told myself to put the ball in play, put it on the ground and make it tough for them.
+Earlier in the game, they were pitching me a little bit in, so I had to make a little bit of adjustment,” Buxton said.
+“Like I said, just try to put the ball on the ground there and run like crazy.”

+Castro charged the ball, but his valiant effort was still in vain.

 Jorge Alcalá (2-1) pitched two scoreless innings for the Twins, who have won five straight games and are 17-4 at home for the best mark in the major leagues.